specOper99/specOper99-portfolio/README.md

 A cinematic, non-linear portfolio experience built with React and Vite.
 The layout blends ambient gradients, floating navigation, and story-driven sections inspired by boutique creative studios.

 ### Highlights
-- Hero scene with live location time, floating stats, and custom cursor glow for instant personality
+- Hero scene with live location time, floating stats, cursor glow, and a pointer-reactive orb for instant personality
-- Timeline, portfolio grid, and ritual cards fed by structured data inside `src/App.jsx`
+- Interactive timeline spotlight, portfolio tilt cards, and ritual grid all powered by structured data inside `src/App.jsx`
-- Sticky vertical navigation powered by `IntersectionObserver` for smooth section wayfinding
+- Floating navigation rail with scroll progress, backdrop blur, and section-aware highlighting for confident wayfinding
 - Fully responsive design with glassmorphism surfaces, noise overlays, and scroll-triggered ambience

 ### Quick start